mattlianje/etl4s/docs/faq.md

 ## General

 **Q: What is etl4s?**
-A single-file, zero-dependency Scala library for expressing code as composable pipelines.
+A zero-dependency Scala library for expressing code as composable pipelines.
 Chain with `~>`, parallelize with `&`, inject dependencies with `.requires`.

 **Q: Is this a framework?**
 No, and never will be.
 It's an ultralight library that doesn't impose a worldview.
 Try it zero-cost on one pipeline today.